Saatvik-Lochan/GestureLogger/README.md

 - You are not limited by the default server's data capacity and bandwidth
 - You can change the server settings as to never delete data
 - You will never lose data to an external crash
+- You will never experience downtime

 Additionally, it is quite easy to set up.
+If easier, you could set it up on the same machine you run the application from - running it whenever a participant needs to perform a gesture.

 > There is no guarantee that the default servers will be able to serve your requests.
 Though you are welcome to use the default servers to